Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of North Carolina at Chapel Hill

-Restrictions: EHS approval required before any flight on university property.
-FAA TFR in effect over Kenan Memorial Stadium during athletic events.
-No unauthorized flights over campus buildings, research facilities, or populated areas.
+Restrictions: EHS approval required before flight.
+Kenan Memorial Stadium TFR during football games.
+No flights over campus buildings or research facilities without specific authorization.

 YesOffice of Environment, Health & Safety — ehs@unc.edu